oroinc/documentation/user/concept-guides/payment-configuration/index.rst

 * :ref:`Ingenico <user-guide--payment--payment-providers-overview--ingenico>`

   Ingenico ePayments' global payment platform extension for OroCommerce enables sellers to improve their payments experience by accepting online payments from customers in the OroCommerce storefront and manage all transactions in the OroCommerce back office.

+* :ref:`CyberSource <user-guide--payment--payment-providers-cybersource>`

+  CyberSource is a payment gateway solution that allows merchants to safely accept and effectively process payments.

 .. hint:: Check out |OroCommerce's Extension Marketplace| to download other payment extensions that you can pair with your OroCommerce applications.